 Flash was all the rage a decade ago.
 At the time, it added interaction and animation options that had never been seen online.
 But these sites relied on the user constantly downloading new software to view or interact with the website.
 Referring back to the golden rule, this didn’t make it easy for users to access content and information.

 In 2010 Apple decided to banish Flash from IOS devices because of its drag on performance, making it almost useless to web developers.
 But somehow, nine years later, you can still find websites using Flash.

 11. MISSING CONTACT INFO

 You’ve done it!
-You’ve told them about your product, given them all the details, showed them the shiny photos, and they’re ready to buy your product.
+You’ve told them about your product, given them all of the details, showed them the shiny photos, and they’re ready to buy your product.
 But if your contact information is missing and they have no way to reach you, you’ve just lost an important sale!

 Give your customers everything they could possibly need—physical address, email, phone and hours of operation, etc.

 The footer is always a good spot for these items, but don’t forget a dedicated “contact” page.

 Both user interface (UI) and user experience (UX) design can fundamentally change how your website is used, what brand messaging is delivered, and whether or not that messaging is understood.
 However, many web designers fail to recognize the importance of UI and UX design.